Communication Skills In Resume

 Not everyone likes communicating on texts, some make better conversations on phone and many are hooked to social media.
 For internal and external communication, choosing the right medium is important for receiving and sending information.
 If you can identify the suitable channels for various audiences, this is a skill that makes you a competent resource.

 You need to pick the right buzzwords from the job post to tailor your skills accordingly.

 Read more on adding the resume power words in a professional resume.

 Body language is an important element of communication.
-Make others feel comfortable around with your postures and gestures.
-Don’t roll eyes or make duck and other weird faces for proving your fun side.
+Make others feel comfortable around you with your postures and gestures.
+Don’t roll eyes or make ducks and other weird faces for proving your fun side.
 Many hiring managers closely observe your body language when asking questions, you better be conscious with the use of hands and facial expressions.
-You can Create Resume Online on your own choice.
+You can Create Resume Online at your own choice.